openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    ![](../img/openvino-install-linux-run-boostrapper-script.gif)
    Click on the image to see the details.
    <br>
-   <br>By default, the Intel® Distribution of OpenVINO™ is installed to the following directory, referred to as `<INSTALL_DIR>` elsewhere in the documentation:
+   <br>By default, OpenVINO™ Runtime is installed to the following directory, referred to as `<INSTALL_DIR>` elsewhere in the documentation:
    * For root or administrator: `/opt/intel/openvino_<version>/`
    * For regular users: `/home/<USER>/intel/openvino_<version>/`